erc-dharma/relaxng/readme.md

 you only need the files `librelaxng.so` and `relaxng.py`.

 The shared library `librelaxng.so` is compiled for Linux x86_64.
-To use the code within another platform, it needs to be recompiled on this platform, and a few modifications need to be made to `relaxng.py` and to the `makefile` (the `.so` extension might need to be modified, in particular).
+To use the code within another platform or with another version of glibc, it needs to be recompiled on this platform, and a few modifications need to be made to `relaxng.py` and to the `makefile` (the `.so` extension might need to be modified, in particular).

 To recompile it, first download GraalVM, version 21 or ulterior, from [here](https://www.graalvm.org/downloads), and unpack the archive.
 Say you